spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

 The extract_hand_coordinates() function is where the magic happens.
 First, the hand detection model is created and called 'hands'.
 Then the 'landmarks_list' variable is created as an array of zeros.
 The variable is pre-allocated so that if some points are not available, the remaining points will be zero padded.
 After the output variable is created, the code loops through each frame of the video.
 For each frame, the frame is prepared by converting the colour to RGB (this was part of the provided demo script, I don't know if it is strictly necessary).
 Then, the frame is passed to 'hands' for processing.
 The 'results' variable is a rather complex data structure.
 I had to do some trial and error to figure out how to access the coordinates.
 Here is what I came up with.

 Check 'results.multi_hand_landmark' to see if at least one hand was visible.
-If at least one hadn was visible, loop through each hand.
+If at least one hand was visible, loop through each hand.
 For each hand, loop through the points for that hand.
 In the code, 'for mark in hand_landmarks.landmark:' loops through the points on a given hand.
 Then, for each point, append the X,Y and Z coordinates to a temporary list.
 Once all the available points have been coppied to the temporary list, copy the list to the pre-allocated output variable.
 Notice that the 'landmarks_list' is filled with the 'landmarks_list_temp' and may have trailing zero padding.
 It is important to note that if part of a hand is visible, the model will track the points that are visible and estimate the location of the missing points.
 This means that there are either 21 or 42 points.
 This is important since it maintains the order of points within the output variable.

 Once the features are extracted, they are saved as a pickle file, just like the previous versions.

 ### Training model with hand coordinate features

 To train the model, I simply needed to change the names of input an output files in the model training script.
-The rest of the script was practically identicay.
+The rest of the script was practically identical.
 I did end up tweaking the model parameters, so I created a separate script to train the hand coordinate model.
 The following model training used the code in "load_features_and_train_model_hand.py".

-After changing the name of the input file, and changing the numberof features to 126, I ran the model training.
+After changing the name of the input file, and changing the number of features to 126, I ran the model training.
 Initially, the training wasn't great.
-There were large differences between the training and validation sets.
+There were large differences between the training and validation results.
 I decreased the model complexity and increased the dropout to 0.5, which helped.
 Using GRU layers instead of simple RNN layers also helped improve the model.
 After training for 140 epochs, the model reach a validation accuracy of 80%.
 Here is the graph of training.

 ![GRU_hands_10](https://user-images.githubusercontent.com/102377660/192146997-d8de9056-0e1f-4954-82be-beebc2610bdc.png)